AtMostafa/good-coding-practices/workshop/pep8.org.md

         var_four):
         print(var_one)

-The 4-space rule is optional for continuation lines.

-Optional:

-    # Hanging indents *may* be indented to other than 4 spaces.
-    foo = long_function_name(
-      var_one, var_two,
-      var_three, var_four)

-When the conditional part of an `if`\-statement is long enough to require that it be written across multiple lines, it’s worth noting that the combination of a two character keyword (i.e. `if`), plus a single space, plus an opening parenthesis creates a natural 4-space indent for the subsequent lines of the multiline conditional.
-This can produce a visual conflict with the indented suite of code nested inside the `if`\-statement, which would also naturally be indented to 4 spaces.
-This PEP takes no explicit position on how (or whether) to further visually distinguish such conditional lines from the nested suite inside the `if`\-statement.
-Acceptable options in this situation include, but are not limited to:

-    # No extra indentation.
-    if (this_is_one_thing and
-        that_is_another_thing):
-        do_something()

-    # Add a comment, which will provide some distinction in editors
-    # supporting syntax highlighting.
-    if (this_is_one_thing and
-        that_is_another_thing):
-        # Since both conditions are true, we can frobnicate.
-        do_something()

-    # Add some extra indentation on the conditional continuation line.
-    if (this_is_one_thing
-            and that_is_another_thing):
-        do_something()

-(Also see the discussion of whether to break before or after binary operators below.)

-The closing brace/bracket/parenthesis on multi-line constructs may either line up under the first non-whitespace character of the last line of list, as in:

-    my_list = [
-        1, 2, 3,
-        4, 5, 6,
-        ]
-    result = some_function_that_takes_arguments(
-        'a', 'b', 'c',
-        'd', 'e', 'f',
-        )

-or it may be lined up under the first character of the line that starts the multi-line construct, as in:

-    my_list = [
-        1, 2, 3,
-        4, 5, 6,
-    ]
-    result = some_function_that_takes_arguments(
-        'a', 'b', 'c',
-        'd', 'e', 'f',
-    )

 Tabs or Spaces?
 ---------------

 Spaces are the preferred indentation method.

 Tabs should be used solely to remain consistent with code that is already indented with tabs.

-Python 3 disallows mixing the use of tabs and spaces for indentation.

-Python 2 code indented with a mixture of tabs and spaces should be converted to using spaces exclusively.

-When invoking the Python 2 command line interpreter with the `-t` option, it issues warnings about code that illegally mixes tabs and spaces.
-When using `-tt` these warnings become errors.
-These options are highly recommended!

 Maximum Line Length
 -------------------